-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 1 / 1 Per study period: 14 / 14

 AEIEb

 Each student is recommended to have their own annotated preparation for our seminars.
 There will be two credit tests during semester.
 Final written exam can be accessed only after you have achieved at least 65% from both credit tests.